ZARRAR-1/practise_fetching_users/README.md

 8) Implements singleton pattern to interact with fetching API.
 9) The application is well tested against edge cases like: network failure, no server response and empty data fetched.

+## What fuctionalities can further be added to the project
+1) Details of a specific user can be viewed by tapping on it in the list.
+2) An unscrollable persistent search bar can be added to the homescreen filtering the users in the list.

 ## Video Recording

 https://github.com/user-attachments/assets/7841260d-25f7-40f9-88bc-d8db43293588